On this page:

 Stage 2: Scorecard software and program training

-Successful applicants will be invited to free Scorecard training.
+Successful applicants will be invited to Scorecard training.
 The training includes:

-- Webinar 1: a two-hour live webinar which gives an overview of the Scorecard program and instructions on how to access and use the Learning Management System.
+- Webinar 1: a one-and-a-half-hour live webinar which gives an overview of the Scorecard program and instructions on how to access and use the Learning Management System.

-- Webinar 2: a two-hour live webinar where experienced assessors share information on safety and assessment techniques as well as clarifying common mistakes and opportunities to ask questions.
+- Webinar 2: a two-and-a-half-hour live webinar where experienced assessors share information on safety and assessment techniques as well as clarifying common mistakes and opportunities to ask questions.

 What happens next?